Christina DeJong

 Biography

-Christina DeJong is an Associate Professor and Director of Graduate Studies in the School of Criminal Justice at Michigan State University.
+Christina DeJong is an Emeritus Associate Professor in the School of Criminal Justice at Michigan State University.
 Her research uses an intersectional perspective to study issues related to crime and justice, including gender, sexuality, race, and ethnicity.

 Areas of Expertise